ni/niveristand-instrument-addon-custom-device/README.md

 ### Source

-To source for the Instrument Addon Custom Device includes:
+Install the following dependencies to check the source code, modify the add-on, or build the Instrument Addon Custom Device locally.
 - Built Classes from [Instrument Addon Classes](https://github.com/ni/niveristand-instrument-addon-classes)
 - NI VISA 18.0 or later
 - NI Serial 18.0 or later